 10. Get a Competitive Edge

 The number of businesses utilizing BI is only increasing.
-According to Forbes, as of 2017, 53 percent of companies they interviewed use some form of BI — up from only 17 percent in 2015.
+According to Forbes, 53 percent of companies they interviewed use some form of BI — up from only 17 percent in 2015.
 It’s not unreasonable to predict that in the next 10 to 20 years BI adoption will be the norm.
 This is especially true as the BI market gains increasing pervasiveness and traction.
 The future is bright for BI.

 Business intelligence gives organizations a tangible competitive edge in an ever-increasingly competitive market.
 Making quick decisions in the business world is part of the job, but knowing those decisions are based soundly in data-driven insights offers another level of security and confidence.